NeosIT/active-directory-integration2/readme.txt

 For detailed information you can visit the official [GitHub repository of Next Active Directory Integration](https://github.com/NeosIT/active-directory-integration2)

+= UNRELEASED =
+* CHANGED: "master" branch has been replaced with "main" branch.

 = 2.3.2 =
 * FIXED: Critical WordPress error if a matching profile for SSO authentication can not be found (#152, NADISUP-7)
 * FIXED: Uncaught TypeError when checking userAccountControl attribute (#151)